weaviate/weaviate-io/developers/weaviate/quickstart/autoschema.md

 Try it out yourself with different strings, by changing the string from "famous scientist".

+## Recap

+If you made it here - that's it.
+You've successfully built a fully functioning vector database! 🥳

+Of course, this was just a quick look, and there's a lot of options and configurations that we have yet to explore.
+But we've covered a lot in just a couple of pages.

+You have:
+- Spun up an instance of Weaviate through WCS
+- Populated it with data, vectorizing it with an inference API, and
+- Performed text similarity searches.

+Next, we will revisit these processes and start to review each section in more detail, starting with the schema.

 ## Next

-We've seen a lot in just a couple of pages.
-Next, we revisit these processes and start to review each section in more detail.

 - [Manually specify a schema](./schema.md).